 BoyDog Design offers an array of services ranging from graphic design, advertising, web design, and marketing.
-Feel free to review each category to see if BoyDog Design can assist you with your next project.
+Feel free to review therapy pet letter and each category to see if BoyDog Design can assist you with your next project.

 To help you become familiar with the creative process I’ve put together a timeline.
 This process applies to all design work, whether print or web.
 I know it’s hard for a newbie to understand what it would be like to work with a designer.
 I hope this information is helpful.